onion-liu/onion-liu.github.io/_pages.bk/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an algorithm engineer at Y-tech, [Kwai (Kuaishou)](https://www.kuaishou.com/en), working on computer vision, machine learning, and computational photography.
-My research interests include generative modeling, image enhancement, and unsupervised learning.
+I am an algorithm engineer at [ByteDance](https://www.bytedance.com/en), working on computer vision, machine learning, and computational photography.
+My research interests include image generation, image editing, and multimodal modeling.
+Before that, I worked at Y-tech, [Kwai (Kuaishou)](https://www.kuaishou.com/en), from Jul.
+2019 to Apr.
+2023.

 I received B.S. and M.S. in Optical Engineering, both at [Beijing Institute of Technology](https://english.bit.edu.cn).
 During my Master’s program, I studied the enhancement and visualization of thermal images under the supervision of [Prof. Weiqi Jin](https://ieeexplore.ieee.org/author/37532945400).